Drives

 - Click the Share button in the top right panel.

-- In the pop-up, find the shared user to remove access.
+- Click the Delete button by the user you want to remove drive access.

 - Once done, click Close.